ShengjunZhang/ShengjunZhang.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role:  Ph.D.
-Candidate in Electrical Engineering
+role:  Ph.D. in Electrical Engineering

 # Organizations/Affiliations to show in About widget
 organizations: